Bayes Factor Group Sequential Designs: Bayes factors based on z -statistics

 Assuming a fixed value for $\theta$, one can compute the probability of a \textit{z}-statistic vector falling into a given stopping region using standard numerical approaches for calculating multivariate normal integrals.
 Due to the canonical distribution, this calculation can even be further simplified via a recursive one-dimensional integration algorithm, which is also used extensively in the calculation of stopping probabilities in classical group sequential designs \citep{Armitage1969, Jennison1999}.
 However, from a Bayesian perspective, it seems more natural to account for uncertainty of $\theta$ by specifying a \emph{design prior} distribution \citep{OHagan2001b}, sometimes also known as sampling prior \citep{wang2002, Psioda2018}, instead of a fixed value.
 Taking the design prior to be a normal prior $\theta \sim \mathrm{N}(\mu_d, \tau_d^2)$, the marginal (or prior-predictive) distribution of $\boldsymbol{Z}$ is then

 see Appendix~\ref{app:zmarginal} for a derivation.
 The distribution~\eqref{eq:zmarginal} reduces again to the canonical distribution if a point prior at $\mu_d$ is assigned (i.e., if $\tau_d \downarrow 0$).
-However, for non-degenerate priors ($\tau_d > 0$), the vector of accumulating test statistics $\boldsymbol{Z}$ exhibits higher correlations than under the canonical distribution, which increases with increasing $\tau$.
+However, for non-degenerate priors ($\tau_d > 0$), the vector of accumulating test statistics $\boldsymbol{Z}$ exhibits higher correlations than under the canonical distribution, which increases with increasing $\tau_d$.

 In contrast to the analysis prior, which is typically ``weakly-informative'' or ``objective'' in some sense, the design prior should represent genuine knowledge and uncertainty at the design analysis in order to accurately estimate stopping probabilities and sample sizes.
+Averaging operating characteristics over the design prior in this way yields their Bayesian predictive analogues.
+For instance, the probability of conclusive evidence for $H_1$ is a Bayes factor analogue of the assurance or predictive power, generalizing classical power, which conditions on a single parameter value \citep{OHagan2001b, Spiegelhalter1986}.
 However, setting the design prior to a point mass ($\tau_d \downarrow 0$) allows us to study the frequentist operating characteristics of the sequential design.
 For example, specifying a point prior at $\mu_d = 0$ and computing the probability to find evidence for $H_1$ gives the frequentist type-I error rate.
-Despite the fact that this probability may be unrealistic from a Bayesian perspective, showing that a sequential Bayes factor design is appropriately calibrated (i.e., has type-I error rate below a conventional level, e.g., 5\%) may be required from certain stakeholders, such as a regulatory authorities in drug development \citep{FDA2010, Campbell2020}.
+Although this probability may be unrealistic from a Bayesian perspective, showing that a sequential Bayes factor design is appropriately calibrated (i.e., has a type-I error rate below a conventional level, e.g., 5\%) may be required from certain stakeholders, such as regulatory authorities in drug development \citep{FDA2010, Campbell2020}.
+Both frequentist and Bayesian operating characteristics can thus be computed within the same framework, differing only in the choice of design prior.

 Assuming there are $m$ analyses, the probability of evidence for $H_i \in \{H_0, H_1\}$ is

 where $1:j$ indicates indexing of the first $j$ elements and $\boldsymbol{S}_{j}^i$ is the set of $z$-statistic stopping regions for $H_i$ at analysis $j$.
 For example, assuming that $m = 3$ and that there is only one critical value so that $\mathrm{BF}_{01} = k$ (e.g., a directional null vs. directional alternative Bayes factor in Table~\ref{tab:BFcritical}), we have the stopping regions for $H_1$